thefeeltrain/PongPong/README.md

 A version of the game can be played at http://pongpong.thefeeltra.in.

-Be aware it is hosted in San Francisco so distance may cause lag and ping related issues.
+<b>Be aware it is hosted in San Francisco so distance may cause lag and ping related issues.</b>

 &nbsp;